 F2 send weekly newsletters via email and Tapestry.

-Our unit of learning, summer term 1, is ‘How does your garden grow?‘, you will find our Newsletter below.
+Our unit of learning, Autumn 2, is ‘When is bedtime?‘, you will find our Newsletter below.

 Reading (Foundation two)